Japanese PM likely to offer India $42bn in investments during summit with Modi: report

 The Japanese PM added, “With Prime Minister Modi of India, I plan to confirm our intention to work towards the success of the Quad summit meeting among the leaders of Japan, India, Australia, and the United States to be held in Tokyo within the next few months, as well as our cooperation.”

-The Ministry of External Affairs (MEA) said both sides were looking to deepen the partnership.
-“India and Japan have multi-faceted cooperation within the ambit of their ‘Special Strategic and Global Partnership’.
-The summit will provide an opportunity for both sides to review and strengthen the bilateral cooperation in diverse areas as well as exchange views on regional and global issues of mutual interest so as to advance their partnership for peace, stability and prosperity in the Indo-Pacific region and beyond,” it said.
+Earlier the Ministry of External Affairs (MEA) said both sides were looking to deepen the partnership.
+“India and Japan have multifaceted cooperation within the ambit of their ‘Special Strategic and Global Partnership’.
+The summit will provide an opportunity for both sides to review and strengthen the bilateral cooperation in diverse areas as well as exchange views on regional and global issues of mutual interest to advance their partnership for peace, stability and prosperity in the Indo-Pacific region and beyond,” it said.

 The last India-Japan summit took place in Tokyo in October 2018.
 The planned December 2019 visit to India by then-Japanese leader Shinzo Abe was shelved owing to massive protests in Guwahati, the venue of the summit, over the citizenship law.
 After that, the annual summit mechanism was disrupted due to the COVID-19 pandemic.